 This is another recipe that reminds me of my mother.
 As all of us know, when you are raising a large family you have to be really creative to feed them.
 The uncertainty in the economy makes this task sometimes challenging.
 But my mom always managed to use simple ingredients to prepare savory meals without spending a lot of money.
 This is an easy way to better manage our money at home.
 She used to add potatoes, carrots, zucchini or chayotes to the meals to take as much advantage of the flavor of the protein of the day, either chicken or beef.
 Going out to eat was out of the question, just imagine going out for dinner with 8 children!
 Yes, those were the good old days of large families!
 This is a very low cost and popular meal for many families in the region where I grew up, and as I always mention, it changes from household to household.
 My mother makes this dish using only tomatoes, but maybe her next door neighbor adds a little bit of guajillo or ancho peppers to the mix.
 We call it Carne con papas, or beef with potatoes.
 Made with some of the most economic cuts of meat, adding potatoes and tomatoes.
 A really inexpensive, comforting and delicious meal for your family.

 - Cook at home, avoid eating out.
 In average, cooking a nice steak dinner with wine and candle lights at home will cost you about 1/3 of what a similar treat will cost you in a restaurant.
+I even buy flowers and set the table with a white tablecloth.

-There are many more ways to save money at home and to improve your personal finances and bottom line, and we would welcome your ideas and suggestions that we can share with our fans and followers.
+There are some more ways to save money at home and to improve your personal finances and bottom line, and we would welcome your ideas and suggestions that we can share with our fans and followers.
 This is an important issue and we all should contribute raising awareness of it.

 - 1 1/2 Pound Beef Chuck roast, trimmed and cut in 1 1/2-inch cubes